 From leaky seams to improper sizing, duct problems force your AC to work much harder than it was designed to.
 This constant overexertion leads to worn-out parts, overheating, and the same frustrating failures again and again.
 A healthy duct system is essential for efficient cooling in any building, whether it’s a single-family home or a large commercial facility.
 Ignoring your ducts is like trying to fix a car engine without checking for a leak in the fuel line; you’re just not addressing the root cause.

-Leaky Ducts That Waste Energy
+How Leaky Ducts Waste Your Money

 When your ductwork has cracks, gaps, or loose connections, a significant amount of the cool air your AC produces never makes it to your rooms.
 Instead, it leaks into your attic, crawlspace, or behind walls.
 Your thermostat doesn’t know this is happening; it only knows the room isn’t cool enough.
 So, it tells your AC to keep running.